When to visit the vet?

 Prevention

-Since KCS is often genetic, there is no absolute preventionPrevention includes measures taken to prevent diseases or injuries.
+Since KCS is often genetically determined, there is no absolute preventionPrevention includes measures taken to prevent diseases or injuries.
 In veterinary medicine, this includes vaccinations, parasite control, and health monitoring., but some measures can reduce the risk or slow the progressionProgression refers to the advancement or worsening of a disease over time.
 It describes an increase in the severity or extent of the disease symptoms. of the disease.
 Selecting breeding animals without a family historyThe medical history is the systematic collection of a patient's medical history through questioning.
-It includes information about previous illnesses, treatments, allergies, and lifestyle habits. can help minimize the occurrence in offspring.
+It includes information about previous illnesses, treatments, allergies, and lifestyle habits. can help minimize occurrence in offspring.

 A healthy lifestyle, including a balanced diet and avoiding environmental factors that can cause eye irritation, contributes to overall eye health and can reduce the risk of KCS.